 To RAN3:

-ACTION: SA2 kindly asks SA5 to take the above into consideration and provide feedback.
+ACTION: SA2 kindly asks SA5 to take the above into consideration and provide feedback on whether the OAM system can be an analytics consumer of the "Abnormal user plane traffic" Analytics ID provided by the NWDAF.

 3. Date of Next TSG SA WG2 Meetings: